 There is a commonly-held belief that copywriters simply write marketing materials because they cannot get their novels published.
 Unfortunately this view is not only untrue, but it also devalues the valuable work of copywriters too.

-eMarketer estimate that the global content marketing spend during 2013 will be $118.4 billion, up 15% on 2012 alone.
+B2B Marketing found that content marketing now accounts for 31% of total marketing budget, and continues to increase year-on-year.
 As such, businesses clearly place a value on copywriting even if the intelligentsia do not.

 The old cliché “There is a novel inside everyone” may or may not be true.
 Suspiciously the people most likely to spout this truism also offer creative writing courses, so are most likely to benefit from having people believe it.
 Sadly in the process of perpetuating the myth that novels are the only “true” form of creative writing, everything else including copywriting is devalued.

-And although some novelists have created untold riches (J.K.
+And although some novelists (of questionable talent) have created untold riches (J.K.
 Rowling, Dan Brown, Dan Patterson, E.L.
 James etc etc) for themselves, the reality is that if everyone has a saleable book inside them, the would-be novelist faces stiff competition from the other 6.5 billion human beings on earth.

 Many writers talk of the struggle to birth a great novel, or the story that bursts forth from their imagination demanding to be written.
 Which is great if you can then sell the completed work.

 Copywriters however tend to have a far larger potential readership, allowing them to flex their creativity, get paid and get read.
 And getting paid means being able to eat, something great writers like to eschew as part of their badge of creative honour.

 Obviously most copywriting efforts go uncredited, or passed off as someone else’s work (see Ghostwriting), but for the writer who really does just want to write, copywriting provides an ideal outlet.
 And if copywriting marketing materials sharpens your skills to write that novel you always dreamed of, so much the better – there’s nothing like getting paid for your work!